 Consider the following numbers as you determine your life insurance needs:

-Long-term goals, like paying for your child’s education
+Long-term goals, like paying for retirement or for your child’s education

 Final expenses such as funeral costs